bookcold/bookcold.github.io/_pages/hiring.md

 ---
-permalink: /non-menu-page/
+permalink: /hiring/
-title: "Page not in menu"
+title: "hiring"
 excerpt: "This is a page not in th emain menu"
 author_profile: true
 redirect_from:
-  - "/nmp/"
+  - "/about/"
-  - "/nmp.html"
+  - "/about.html"
 ---

 This is a page not in the menu.
 You can use markdown in this page.